MrGuss/markov_chain_midi_synth/README.md

 # markov_chain_midi_synth
-This is piece of shitcode, that can do some shitty music from midi files (very hardcode)
+This is piece of shitcode, that can do some shitty music from midi files